Xylophone

 These chimes fascinate the listener with their pure and long lasting tones with clearly audible vibrations.
 A gentle stroke with the wooden striker is enough to create a clear sound.

-In practice they stand the test in kindergartens or classrooms where attentive listening quickly leads silence.
+In practice they stand the test in kindergartens or classrooms where attentive listening quickly leads to silence.
 People love to use it as a Tuning Fork as well.

 The most common types are tuned in E´,A´and A´´.
 Other tones are available on request.